SpicyCitrus/Project-Nimbus/README.md

 ### Where is the code?
 > - The project is currently not open sourced due to the people that are gonna steal the code and claim it as theirs.
 ### Are my coords safe?/logged in any way?
->  - No, your coords are not logged, you can tpa to spawn (moooomoooo) and use our kitbot there.
+>  - No, your coords are not logged, the data collected or sent to us is listed in the Privacy Policy, you can also tpa to spawn (moooomoooo) and use our kitbot there,
 ### Why is the bot offline?
 >  - The bot may be offline for a period of time as maintenance to code the bot, The bot also may be offline if the account is used somewhere else.
 ### - How do I check the bots status?